 About the California State University Placement Tests

-Start smart at California State University (CSU)
+Start Smart at California State University (CSU)

 Get a Step Ahead: The Early Assessment Program (EAP)

 If you are in 11th grade, the EAP is a chance for you to get a head start on preparing for the EPT and ELM exams.
-This program will determine how ready you are for college-level coursework and help you pinpoint your strengths and improve your weaknesses throughout 12th grade.
+This program will determine how ready you are for college-level coursework and help you identify your strengths and improve your weaknesses throughout 12th grade.